|Nutrition Facts (per serving)|

 For the Barbecue Sauce:

 Gather the ingredients.

-Combine the BBQ sauce ingredients in a bowl and stir to blend.
+Combine the barbecue sauce ingredients in a bowl and stir to blend.

 Pour the sauce over the chicken.

-- You can make your own spicy grill seasoning for chicken.
-Combine 2 teaspoons freshly ground black pepper with 1 teaspoon kosher salt, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon crushed red pepper flakes, and 1 teaspoon ground coriander.
+- Combine 2 teaspoons of freshly ground black pepper with one teaspoon each of kosher salt, garlic powder, onion powder, crushed red pepper flakes, and ground coriander.
 Blend well and store in a small, clean spice jar or container.
-Makes about 2 tablespoons.